People all over the world are using photos, videos, voice recordings and written stories to share about TB as part of their lives.

 You are not alone!

-TBpeople Canada is a supportive community of and for people living with TB, TB survivors, family members, friends and caregivers committed to the common goal of raising awareness on TB, fighting stigma and ending TB everywhere.
+TBpeople Canada is a supportive community of and for people living with TB, TB survivors, family members, friends and caregivers committed to raising awareness of TB, fighting stigma and ending TB everywhere.

 As Canada's first peer support network for people affected by TB, this is a safe space for members to come together and share stories, experiences, and resources to foster feelings of togetherness and solidarity.